askanium/iulian4ik.github.io/combined-stacked-bar-and-line-chart.md

 title: Combined stacked bar and line charts with several data points per category
 categories: visualization d3.js
 ---
+This was my first *serious* encounter with D3.js.
+I was like the little David figuring out how to deal with the mighty Goliath.
+I had a task that should have been done and I was looking for ways to accomplish it - show inventory stock consumption _and_ replenishment.
+The problem is that if you go with the ordinary linear chart and show the replenished quantity, you don't get the consumption quantity on the day of replenishment.
+One solution to this problem is to show _both_ the consumption and replenishment in the same day (week, month).

+It was written around 5 years ago, so its code is definitely not a candidate for the beauty contest, but the key points in its implementation is to override the line generator `x` method and adjust the line chart to the middle of each bar in the stacked chart.
+I've left a comment in the source code where to override the `x` method for those who are interested.

+Enjoy!

 <div>
 	<style>
 			/* tell the SVG path to be a thin blue line without any area fill */